 “You took more pills to cover up the guilt feelings.
 I got to playing one against the other, the uppers against the downers, and it got to be a vicious, vicious circle.
 And they got to pulling me down.”

-The substances abuse continued to get in the way of Cash’s success, his tour schedule was also taking a toll on him, he was up to 300 shows a year at this point.
-He divorced his wife and had to cancel performances.
-Despite this, he still received critical acclaim in the form of a Grammy Award for the singer’s duet with June Carter, “Jackson” in 1967.
+The substance abuse continued to get in the way of Cash’s success.
+His tour schedule was also taking a toll on him; he was up to 300 shows a year at this point.
+He also divorced his wife and had to cancel performances.
+Despite this, Cash received critical acclaim in the form of a Grammy Award for his duet with June Carter in the song “Jackson,” in 1967.

-Eventually, Cash went on to marry June Carter, who during their lives together, attempted to keep Cash off of drugs, flushing his pills down the toilet and staying with him while he went through multiple admissions into rehab treatment facilities.
+Eventually, Cash went on to marry June Carter.
+During their life together, June attempted to keep Cash off of drugs, flushing his pills down the toilet and staying with him while he went through multiple admissions into rehab treatment facilities.

 Cash quit and relapsed on drugs multiple times and was in and out of rehab for over a decade.
-Eventually, he entered a rehabilitation facility in 1992 for a final time and was able to fully kick the addiction.
+Eventually, he entered a rehabilitation facility in 1992 for the last time and was able to fully kick the addiction.

-One of the things that Cash became famous for was the concerts that he would do in prisons.
-He started to perform in prisons in the late 1950’s, these concerts became famous and he was able to convince his record company to record one of his concerts for a live album.
-Johnny Cash at Folsom Prison, released in 1968, and Johnny Cash at San Quentin, released in 1969, both became highly successful live albums.
+One of the things that Cash became famous for was the concerts he would do in prisons.
+He started to perform in prisons in the late 1950’s, and he was able to convince his record company to record one of his concerts for a live album.
+Johnny Cash at Folsom Prison released in 1968, and Johnny Cash at San Quentin released in 1969.
+Both became highly successful live albums.